Iolaum/ud370/extras/compileTF/README.md

 ```

 ### Install python3.5 tf build  dependencies

+Below are the recommended python packages.
+Take care because some (e.g. numpy) may be installed through pip and not apt, in which case apt will not see them.
+If they are not installed in your system run:

 ```{shell}
 $ sudo apt-get install python3-numpy python3-dev python3-pip python3-wheel
 ```
-Those packages were already installed on my system, so I canceled the command on the confirmation prompt.
-Care has to be taken because apt will not see relevant packages when installed through pip!!

 ### Install CUDA 8